 “Dad, I think you just called them cretins rather than Cretans?”

 Agios Nikolaos is pretty and tame.
 The bay shelters numerous cafes and restaurants and the streets house gift and jewellery shops.
 Under the trees which line the main street sits a Yiayia selling her handmade lace.
-Tourists walk by her as if invisible and head for mass-produced tack.
+Tourists walk by her as if she’s invisible and head for mass-produced tack.
 My Euros have by this point depleted and I cannot help her cause.
 Gutted!
-I manage to take her photo to ensure sure she can be seen.
+I manage to take her photo to ensure that she can be seen.
 I have enough for a drink at least and when I refuse a plastic bag the shopkeeper looks at me with amazement.

 “Save the planet!”
 He declares gravelly-voiced.